-Maybe you just wanted to get through the holidays.
-Maybe the holidays were the last straw.
-Whatever the reason, January is boom time for divorce filings.
-Of course, it doesn’t really matter how many people file for divorce at this time of year.
-If it’s your marriage that is falling apart, the only thing you want to know is what you should do, and how you can prepare for divorce … if getting divorced is what you ultimately do.
+January is boom time for divorce filings.
+Maybe it’s because people want to get through the holidays without extra drama.
+Or, maybe the holiday drama itself is the last straw in your struggling marriage.
+Whatever the reason, you’re done.
+No matter what time of year it is, if your marriage is falling apart, the only thing you want to know is what you should do.
+You want to know how you can prepare for divorce … if getting divorced is what you ultimately do.

 The Elephant in the Room

 If preparing for divorce sounds cold and calculating to you, I’m not surprised.
 Preparing for divorce is about as unromantic as you can get.
 Yet, if I told you that a hurricane was about to touch down near your home, would you ignore the dark clouds and swirling wind and have a barbecue?
 Or, would you grab your kids, gather your most treasured possessions, and head for a safe place to weather the storm?

 Divorce is like that hurricane.
 You can ignore that it’s coming, but when it hits, you will wish you didn’t.

 The first step in preparing for a divorce is to make sure that it is what you (or your spouse) really wants.
 If you are not sure, wait.
 Go to marriage counseling.
 Go to individual counseling.
 If counseling isn’t your thing, go on vacation.
 Maybe try a trial separation.
 Do whatever you need to do to make sure that getting divorced is the right decision for you and your family.